roots/trellis/README.md

 For remote servers, installing Ansible locally is an additional requirement.
 See the [docs](https://roots.io/trellis/docs/remote-server-setup/#requirements) for more information.

-A base Ubuntu 16.04 server is required for setting up remote servers.
+A base Ubuntu 18.04 (Bionic) server is required for setting up remote servers.
 OS X users must have [passlib](http://pythonhosted.org/passlib/install.html#installation-instructions) installed.

+Note: Ubuntu 16.04 (Xenial) is still supported as well.
+See [#992](https://github.com/roots/trellis/pull/992) for details on the minor changes needed to run it.

 1. Configure your WordPress sites in `group_vars/<environment>/wordpress_sites.yml` and in `group_vars/<environment>/vault.yml` (see the [Vault docs](https://roots.io/trellis/docs/vault/) for how to encrypt files containing passwords)
 2. Add your server IP/hostnames to `hosts/<environment>`